johnros/johnros.github.com/_posts/2018-007-27-cherry-brain.md

 Two fundamental ingredients allow ARI to provide informative TDP bounds, even after this infinitely circular inference.
 The first ingredient, is that we do not consider all possible brain maps, but rather, we assume the the brain map is __smooth enough__.
 This smoothness is implied by assuming that the brain map satisfies the _Simes Inequality_, which excludes extremely oscillatory brain maps, which would require more conservative bounds.
-The Simes inequality is implied by the _Positive Regression Dependence on Subsets_ condition, which is frequently used in brain imaging, since it is required for [FDR control](https://en.wikipedia.org/wiki/False_discovery_rate) using the [Benjamini-Hochberg](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure) algorithm.
+The Sims inequality is implied by the _Positive Regression Dependence on Subsets_ condition, which is frequently used in brain imaging, since it is required for [FDR control](https://en.wikipedia.org/wiki/False_discovery_rate) using the [Benjamini-Hochberg](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure) algorithm.

 The second ingredient, is that the TDP bounds are provided by inverting a [closed testing procedure](https://en.wikipedia.org/wiki/Closed_testing_procedure), which is a powerful algorithm for multiple testing correction.